joe-sky/jsx-sfc/packages/jsx-sfc/README.md

 ### Adapting Hot Reloading

-Finally, `jsx-sfc` can also support [React Fast Refresh](https://github.com/facebook/react/tree/master/packages/react-refresh) perfectly.
+Finally, `jsx-sfc` can also support [React Fast Refresh](https://github.com/facebook/react/tree/master/packages/react-refresh).
 Because it has a [babel-plugin-jsx-sfc](https://github.com/joe-sky/jsx-sfc/tree/main/packages/babel-plugin-jsx-sfc) to transform the runtime code into a format recognized by the [Babel plugin of React Fast Refresh](https://github.com/facebook/react/blob/master/packages/react-refresh/src/ReactFreshBabelPlugin.js) 😉.

 <!-- See the demo, the main design ideas of `jsx-sfc`: